Evaluation is one critical element of Opportunity Culture implementation, used primarily to guide development and career opportunities.

 - prepares teachers for advanced roles that help their peers and more students succeed; and

 - matches teachers to long-term paths in which they can best succeed.

-But previous teacher evaluation reforms were built for the one-teacher-one-classroom model, and few districts have provided a robust, sustainably funded way to connect teacher evaluation with career opportunities.
-In contrast, in an Opportunity Culture, few teachers work alone most of the time.
+But previous teacher evaluation reforms were built for the one-teacher-one-classroom model, and few districts or charter management organizations have provided a robust, sustainably funded way to connect teacher evaluation with career opportunities.
+In contrast, in an Opportunity Culture school, few teachers work alone most of the time.
 Instead, when schools implement the models fully, most teachers and paraprofessionals work in teams on which each person does what he or she does best, and a team of leaders supports the principal.
 Because most Opportunity Culture teachers collaborate with colleagues in teams, they see one another’s thinking and actions up close.
 These colleagues and team leaders are in the best position to give one another valuable and accurate feedback to support their improvement throughout the year.
 They can support one another’s career advancement, too.
 Advancing their careers simultaneously means helping more students succeed.

 That is followed by: